-We can have both Linux and Window compute instance in Oracle cloud.
-Lets learn about how to login to both the Linux and Window compute instance
+We can have both Linux and Windows compute instances in the Oracle Cloud.
+Let’s learn about how to login to both the Linux and Window compute instance/how to access oracle cloud compute instance

 Linux Compute Instance

-We first need to make sure, we have the public IP associated with the Compute instance and security list allowed to connection to the SSH port 22 on that instance
+We first need to make sure, we have the public IP associated with the Compute instance and security list allowed to connect to the SSH port 22 on that instance

-We have two ways to connect to Linux Compute instance
+We have two ways to connect to the Linux Compute instance

 a.
 SSH from Window client